-- (B) leaving it: - (i) at the person's office with a clerk or other person in charge or, if no one is in charge, in a conspicuous place in the office; or - (ii) if the person has no office or the office is closed, at the person's dwelling or usual place of abode with someone of suitable age and discretion who resides there: - (C) mailing it to the person's last known address-in which event service is complete upon mailing; - (D) leaving it with the court clerk if the person has no known address; - (E) sending it by electronic means if the person consented in writing-in which event service is complete upon transmission, but is not effective if the serving party learns that it did not reach the person to be served; or - (F) delivering it by any other means that the person consented to in writing in which event service is complete when the person making service delivers it to the agency designated to make delivery. - (3) Using Court Facilities.
-[Not used.] - (c) Serving Numerous Defendants.
-[Not used.](d) Filing. - (1) Required Filings; Certificate of Service.

-Any paper after the complaint that is required to be served-together with a certificate of service-must be filed within a reasonable time after service.
-But disclosures under RCFC 26(a)(1) or (2) and the following discovery requests and responses must not be filed until they are used in the proceeding or the court orders filing: depositions, interrogatories, requests for documents or tangible things or to permit entry onto land, and requests for admission. - (2) How Filing Is Made-In General.
-A paper is filed by delivering it: - (A) to the clerk; or - (B) to a judge who agrees to accept it for filing, and who must then note the filing date on the paper and promptly send it to the clerk.
+- (i) at the person's office with a clerk or other person in charge or, if no one is in charge, in a conspicuous place in the office; or - (ii) if the person has no office or the office is closed, at the person's dwelling or usual place of abode with someone of suitable age and discretion who resides there; - (C) mailing it to the person's last known address-in which event service is complete upon mailing; - (D) leaving it with the court clerk if the person has no known address; - (E) sending it to a registered user by filing it with the court's electronicfiling system or sending it by other electronic means that the person consented to in writing-in either of which events service is complete upon filing or sending, but is not effective if the filer or sender learns that it did not reach the person to be served; or - (F) delivering it by any other means that the person consented to in writing in which event service is complete when the person making service delivers it to the agency designated to make delivery. - (3) Using Court Facilities.
+[Abrogated in FRCP.] - (c) Serving Numerous Defendants.
+[Not used.] - (d) Filing. - (1) Required Filings; Certificate of Service. - (A) Papers after the Complaint.
+Any paper after the complaint that is required to be served must be filed no later than a reasonable time after service.
+But disclosures under RCFC 26(a)(1) or (2) and the following discovery requests and responses must not be filed until they are used in the proceeding or the court orders filing: depositions, interrogatories, requests for documents or tangible things or to permit entry onto land, and requests for admission. - (B) Certificate of Service.
+No certificate of service is required when a paper is served by filing it with the court's electronic-filing system.
+When a paper that is required to be served is served by other means: